sebastiankpunkt/letsencryptproxy/README.md

 2. Create the Web application:

-If the server is hosting a web site on the domain:
+If the server is already hosting a web site on the domain(s):
 Create a new application directory for your default web site in IIS with the alias name ".well-known".
 Select the LetsEncrypt directory as path.

 OR

-If the server does not host a web site on the domain:
+If the server does not host a web site on the domain(s):
 Create a new web site in IIS.
 Select LetsEncrypt directory as path

 3. The application pool of the web application needs the correct permissions to the LetsEncryptProxy directory: Read/Execute access to the main directory and it's sub folders, Read and write access to the "Logs" directory.